jiangfengming/kasha/README.md

 `callbackURL`: Don't wait the result.
 Once the job is done, `POST` the result to the given url with `json` format.
 `metaOnly`: Only returns meta data without html content.
 `followRedirect`: Follows the redirects if the page return `301`/`302`.
-`ignoreRobotsTxt`: Still crawl the page even if `robots.txt` of the site disallowed.
 `refresh`: Forces to refresh the cache.

 To the boolean parameters, if the param is absent or set to `0`, it means `false`.